mrhockeymonkey/PSModuleTemplate/README.md

 * When deploying, ONLY the files that are required are used.
 End users dont need pester tests, build scripts and other source
 * By having all code in a single psm1 the module will load much faster (MUCH FASTER!)

+### Room for improvements
+* Using localised data for messages to seperate logic from text
+* Generating help xmls and about files
+* Deployment

 ## Building

 ### Locally